parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ##### The Primary Coordinator

-Within the set of coordinators, a single primary coordinator is elected and shuffles around the cluster as nodes start and stop.
-Which coordinator is primary can be selected by the administrator manually, or via a simple election process within the cluster.
-Once a node becomes primary, it will remain so until told not to be.
+Within the set of coordinators, a single primary coordinator is elected at cluster startup and as nodes start and stop, or in response to administrative commands.
+Once a node becomes primary, it will remain so until it stops or is told not to be.
 This coordinator is responsible for some additional functionality in addition to the other coordinators.
 These additional functions are:

 0. The floating IPs in the main networks
 0. The default gateway IP for each managed client network
 0. The DNSMasq instance handling DHCP and DNS for each managed client network
 0. The API and provisioner clients and workers

+PVC gracefully handles transitioning primary coordinator state, to minimize downtime.
+Workers will continue to operate on the old coordinator if available after a switchover and the administrator should be aware of any active tasks before switching the active primary coordinator.

 #### Hypervisors